libiht/libiht/README.md

 ## Contributing

-We welcome contributions to the LIBIHT project.
+We welcome contributions to the LibIHT project.
 Here's how you can help:

 - **Reporting issues:** If you find any problems or have suggestions about the library, please create an issue on GitHub.
 Be sure to include as much detail as possible so we can understand and reproduce the problem.